What’s so special about Antonello Da Messina’s Virgin Annunciate (Palermo)?

 How does Virgin Annunciate (Palermo) differ from Antonello Da Messina’s other Virgin Mary depictions?

 Virgin Annunciate (Palermo) stands out as the most distinct and famous of Messina’s Virgin Marys.
-In many ways this version of Mary reads as the simplest.
+In many ways this version of Mary reads as the most simple.
 She seems to personify placid purity.
 It’s also the clearest portrayal of Mother Mary’s role in society.
 Viewers see her not as a human but as an icon.
 Yet she bears the humble garment and dutiful strength of the ultimate Mother.
 We sense her sacrifice and spirituality.
 She’s a saint.

 In Messina’s other Virgin Mary depictions, she’s less angelic and simple.
 He dresses her in golden brocades and crowns her with lavish ornaments.
 There’s one other exception to this.
 In Virgin Annunciate (Munich) Mary also wears a simple blue garment.
 It also shows her interrupted as she reads.
 But the Munich Mary falls flat in comparison to the Palermo portrait.
 She seems afraid.
 More importantly, she also lacks the spiritual glow and mystery Messina brought to Virgin Annunciate (Palermo).